-THE PURPOSE OF THIS BOOK. - This instruction book is furnished to inform the operator of the characteristics of the generator.
-A thorough study of the book will help the operator to keep the generator in good operating condition so that it will give efficient service.
-An understanding of the generator will also assist the operator in determining the cause of trouble if it occurs.
+THE PURPOSE OF THIS BOOK.
+This instruction book is furnished so that the operator may learn of the characteristics of the plant.
+A thorough study of the book will help the operator to keep the plant in good operating condition so that it will give efficient service.
+An understanding of the plant will also assist the operator in determing the cause of trouble if it occurs.

-KEEP THIS BOOK HANDY. - Such simple mistakes as the neglect of routine servicing may result in the failure of the generator at a time when it is urgently needed.
-It is suggested that this book be kept near the generator so that it may be referred to when necessary.
+KEEP THIS BOOK HANDY.
+Such simple mistakes as the use of improper oil, improper fuel, or the neglect of routine servicing may result in failure of the plant at a time when it is urgently needed.
+It is suggested that this book be kept near the plant so that it may be referred to when necessary.

-SERVICE. - If trouble occurs and the operator is unable to determine the cause after a thorough study of this book, or if he is unable to determine what repair parts are required, needed information will be furnished upon request.
-When asking for information, be sure to state the Model, and Serial number of the plant.
-This information is absolutely necessary and may be obtained from the nameplate of the plant.
+SERVICE.
+If trouble occurs and the operator is unable to determine the cause after a thorough study of this book, or if he is unable to determine what repair parts are required, needed information will be furnished upon request.
+WHEN ASKING FOR INFORMATION, BE SURE TO TO STATE THE MODEL, SPEC., AND SERIAL NUMBERS OF THE PLANT.
+THIS INFORMATION IS ABSOLUTELY NECESSARY AND MAY BE OBTAINED FROM THE NAMEPLATE ON THE PLANT.